Grgo Martić

-Fra Grgo Martić (1822 – 30 August 1905), also known as Grga or Mate Martić, was a Bosnian friar and writer in the Franciscan Province of Bosna Srebrena.
+Grgo Martić (24 January 1822 – 30 August 1905), also known as Grga or Mato Martić, was a Bosnian friar, writer, and translator in the Franciscan Province of Bosna Srebrena.
+During his lifetime, Martić earned a nickname Bosnian Homer.

 Biography

-Martić was born in Rastovača village near Posušje, Eyalet of Bosnia, Ottoman Empire.
-He was educated in Zagreb and Pest, and ordained on Christmas Day, 1844.
+He was born as Ljubomir Martić in the village of Rastovača, near Posušje, in the Eyalet of Bosnia, then a part of the Ottoman Empire.
+He studied philosophy in Zagreb before completing his theology degree in Stolni Biograd (now Székesfehérvár, Hungary).
+He was ordained in 1845 in Travnik.

 He served for three years in Kreševo and Osova.

-From 1851 to 1879 he served as a parish priest in Sarajevo.
-As a friar of the Franciscan Province of Bosna Srebrena, Martić served the majority of his life, and carried out most of his work while at the Franciscan monastery St. Catharine in Kreševo.
+From 1851 to 1878, he served as a parish priest in Sarajevo before settling at the Franciscan monastery St. Catharine in Kreševo.
+As a friar of the Franciscan Province of Bosna Srebrena, Martić served the majority of his life, and carried out most of his work while at the monastery.

-In his youth he was a supporter of Illyrian movement as a nationalist and romanticist, before switching to a more moderate view.
+In his youth, he was a supporter of Illyrian movement as a nationalist and romanticist, before switching to a more moderate view.

-Martić worked as a writer and translator, translating works of Homer and Goethe into the Bosnian language.
+Martić worked as a writer and translator, translating works of Homer, Tolstoy, and Goethe into the peoples vernacular language (narodni jezik).
 At the time of the Austro-Hungarian occupation of Bosnia and Herzegovina, he was politically active on behalf of the Catholics of Bosnia and Herzegovina.